visiotec/vtec_ros/README.md

 roslaunch vtec_tracker tracker.launch
 ```

-In the other terminal, navigate to the directory where you downloaded the dataset, and play the downloaded bagfile with:
+In the other terminal, navigate to the directory where you downloaded the dataset, and play the bagfile with:

 ```
 rosbag play vtec_test_tracker.bag